OAGi/Score/docs/user_guide/index.rst

 2. There are two ways to invoke the discard function.

-   1. Click on the three-dot ellipsis on the right of namespace to discard and click on “Discard”, or
+   1. Click on the three-dot ellipsis on the right of namespace to discard and click on "Discard", or

-   2. `Open the detail page of the namespace <#view-detail-of-a-namespace>`__ and click the “Discard” button.
+   2. `Open the detail page of the namespace <#view-detail-of-a-namespace>`__ and click the "Discard" button.

-3. Click “Discard” again on the pop-up dialog to confirm; or click “Cancel” to go back.
+3. Click "Discard" again on the pop-up dialog to confirm; or click "Cancel" to go back.
 If the namespace is not used by any other entity, it will be discarded.
 Otherwise, a message is returned indicating that the namespace cannot be deleted.